 Of course, these rates will be subject to tax and national insurance contributions.
 For a better idea of what you could take home as a locum doctor, visit our how much can I earn as a contractor page or visit our take-home pay calculator if you have a rate in mind.

-From 2009 the European Union restricted the number of hours that permanent doctors can work leaving the NHS with increased staffing shortages.
+From 2009 the European Union restricted the number of hours that permanent doctors can work, leaving the NHS with increased staffing shortages.
 To maintain their round the clock care the NHS has become increasingly reliant on locum doctors, who provide a simple, minimal commitment method to handle any staffing gaps.
-The high demand for locum doctors makes this a hugely desirable niche to work in if you would like more information on how to find your first contract please read our finding work as a locum doctor article.
+The high demand for locum doctors makes this a hugely desirable niche to work in – as can be seen in these locum medical profession rates.

 Flexible working hours